-It is important to recognise that even in what appears to be the simplest of accidents it is not always possible to establish that someone was at fault.
+It is important to recognise that even in what appears to be the simplest of incidents it is not always possible to establish if you have a valid claim.

-To make a FREE NO OBLIGATION ENQUIRY or to find out if you are entitled to make a claim for compensation contact us FREE on 0800 077 6303 or Email us at email@example.com or alternatively simply click the blue button below and complete the form online, we will be in touch with you soon.
+To make a FREE NO OBLIGATION ENQUIRY or to find out if you are entitled to make a claim for compensation contact us by Email at email@example.com or alternatively simply click the blue button below and complete the form online, we will be in touch with you soon.
 The enquiry service is Free so you have nothing to worry about.